jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 ---

-## FRUITS
+## Frui

 Fruits are a vital part of the human diet and the easiest food for humans to digest.

-Many fruits have a purifying and cleansing effect on the body, and most fruits are high in vitamins and very nutritious.
+- Many fruits have a purifying and cleansing effect on the body
+- Most fruits are high in vitamins and very nutritious.

-Some fruits have medicinal value as well.
+- Some fruits have medicinal value as well.

-In an emergency planting programme, cereals may be omitted from the human diet, but fruits should not be neglected.
+In an emergency planting program, cereals may be omitted from the human diet.
+- But fruits should not be neglected.
 This shows their importance.

 The following system can be used for planting big, medium and small categories of fruit trees:

 - big trees should be planted in an area of 15 square feet.
 - medium trees should be planted between 2 big trees, in the middle.
-One medium tree should be planted at a distance of · 1/² feet from the 2 big trees.
+- One medium tree should be planted at a distance of · 1/² feet from the 2 big trees.
 - small trees should be planted in between 2 big trees at a distance of every 5 feet.
 That is, 2 small trees may be planted between 2 big trees.

 Ginger, tumeric and sweet potato should be planted in the shade of fruit trees in the prescribed rotation.